 - Evening primrose oil (Efamol) is effective in managing atopic dermatitisi XA medical condition that causes itchy, dry and inflamed skin on the arms and behind knees due to allergens.
 (3), (4), (5).
 Certain symptoms of atopic dermatitisi XA medical condition that causes itchy, dry and inflamed skin on the arms and behind knees due to allergens. are similar to that of acne, and it is possible that the oil may also help reduce acne.

 - A study showed that evening primrose oil can moisturize skin and improve its elasticity.
 It may reduce water loss through the skin (trans-epidermal water loss) and tackle skin redness and firmness.
 It may also improve skin fatigue resistance in healthy adults (6).

 - Anecdotal evidence suggests that using the oil once or twice daily moisturizes skin and boosts skin radiance.
-Massaging it into the face may reduce wrinkles and other signs of aging, although there is no clear evidence for this.
+Massaging it into the face regularly may reduce wrinkles and other signs of aging, although there is no clear evidence for this.
 The oil may also help manage psoriasis (7).

 Now that you know the benefits of evening primrose oil, here are the ways you can add it to your skincare regimen.
 Read on.